iter-tools/iter-tools/src/impls/async-buffer/README.md

   range(),
 );

-const buffered = asyncBuffer(6, source); // Items start buffering
+const buffered = asyncBuffer(6, source); // Values start buffering

 await new Promise((resolve) => setTimeout(resolve, 800));

-// Four items are already buffered here await buffered.next(); // ~0ms
+// Four values are already buffered here await buffered.next(); // ~0ms
 await buffered.next(); // ~0ms
 await buffered.next(); // ~0ms
 await buffered.next(); // ~0ms
-// After this point items are being requested as fast as they
+// After this point values are being requested as fast as they
 // can possibly be fulfilled, so buffer offers no additional benefits. await buffered.next(); // ~200ms await buffered.next(); // ~200ms
-// But if additional delays are incurred in processing items,
+// But if additional delays are incurred in processing values,
 // it has value again!
 await new Promise((resolve) => setTimeout(resolve, 300));
 await buffered.next(); // ~0ms